-I’ve entertained such thoughts myself in the past, and still have a hard time believing they aren’t at least partially true.
+I’ve entertained such thoughts myself in the past about my own problem solving husband.
+And I still have a hard time believing they aren’t at least partially true.

 Yet, according to a growing body of scientific evidence, our husbands respond the way they do simply because that is how their brains are wired.
 (If you’d like to read all the fascinating details regarding this research, I highly recommend Louann Brizendine’s The Male Brain.)

-Studies have now confirmed what we’ve all long suspected: Men and women think very differently.
+Studies have now confirmed what we’ve all long suspected: Men and women are different.
+And they think very differently.

 A man can’t understand why his wife would waste valuable time complaining about something he could easily fix in just a few minutes.
 And a woman is equally perplexed, because her husband seems incapable of listening without taking on an advisory role.